-The Wachusett Regional School District shall help students learn behavior patterns that will enable them to be responsible, contributing members of society.
+The Wachusett Regional School District shall help students learn behavior patterns which will enable them to be responsible, contributing members of society.
 Students will be expected to conduct themselves in keeping with their level of maturity and act with due regard for their fellow students and supervisory authority.
-Students shall have a right to reasonable treatment from the school and its employees, and in turn, the school and its employees shall have a right to expect reasonable behavior from students.

-The principal will be responsible for administering behavior and discipline procedures at the school in accordance with district policy and school procedures.
-In order to assure that all students and staff are made aware of their specific rights and responsibilities, a student handbook shall be developed by each school, which defines the rights and responsibilities of students and others whose actions affect student discipline.
+Students shall have a right to reasonable treatment from the school and its employees and, in turn, the school and its employees shall have a right to expect reasonable behavior from students.
+The principal will be responsible for administering behavior and discipline procedures at the school in accordance with District policy and school procedures.
+In order to assure that all students and staff are made aware of their specific rights and responsibilities, a student handbook shall be developed by each school, which defines the rights and responsibilities of students and others whose actions affect student behavior.
 References to all School Committee policies relating to student discipline will be included in the student handbook.

 Corrective actions for misbehaviors outlined in the handbook shall be commensurate with the severity of the misbehavior.

-Consideration shall be given to the:
+Consideration shall be given to the following:

-age of the student;
+- 1. age of the student;

-mitigating circumstances;
+- 2. mitigating circumstances;

-previous behavior of the student; and
+- 3. previous behavior of the student; and

+- 4. attitude of the student.